 NLSA Policies & Procedures

 NLSA holds open assessments each April, with at least two sessions for each age group.
 During these assessments, the NLSA coaching staff observes and evaluates all players.
 We expect all of our current players to participate in these assessments each year.
-For additional information, read about our innovative Player Development Pyramid, which is implementing a new procedure for our U11 teams beginning with the 2018/19 soccer year.
+For additional information, read about our innovative Player Development Pyramid, which provides a true pathway for player development from U5 through College.

 Playing time may be more or less than that of another player on the team, and will be determined by the Head Coach.
 Playing time is based on attendance at training sessions and games, player attitude, player commitment level, and playing ability.
 NLSA guarantees 100% playing time at every training session.